dojo/docs/developer/a11y-requirements.rst

 How to Test
 ~~~~~~~~~~~

 The ARIA specification is currently only implemented on Windows in Firefox 2 and works with the Window-Eyes and JAWS screen readers.
 Firefox 3 will support ARIA on Windows and Linux.
 ARIA support is being added to IE 8, Opera 9.5 and a post 3.0 version of Safari.
 The Testing Widgets for Accessibility section has information on how to test ARIA.
 Anyone can perform basic ARIA testing using the MS Inspect or ACCProbe tools.
-For complete testing screen reeder skills are required.
+For complete testing screen reader skills are required.
 If a developer requires assistance creating or verifying ARIA implementation, create a Dojo Trac ticket with the component set to a11y - review.
 Please try to do as much ARIA implementation and testing as possible on your own and don't just throw the work at an accessibility person.
 Engage accessibility help before the widget is complete so accessibility can be included in the design process.

 More Details
 ~~~~~~~~~~~~